 Plant your clematis in a spot that gets 6 hours of direct sunlight, and use a strong trellis for support.
 Provide it with moist, well-drained soil that isn’t too acidic.

-For more information on how to plant clematis vine, click here!
+To learn how to grow clematis vine, click here!

 If you crave an exotic-looking vine, then coral honeysuckle is your best option.
 It thrives in zones 4-11.
 Its interesting clusters of trumpet-like narrow blooms would look especially unique in even the starkest of yards.